 3 Exams

-Midterm 1, Feb 20th 25%
+Midterm 1, Feb 19 th 20%

+Midterm 2, March 28 th 20%

-Midterm 2, April 5 th 25%
+Final Exam, April 29 th 25%

-Final, May 1st 30%

-In-class activities 10%
+In-class activities 15%

+Group work presentation 10%

 Attendance 10%

-100%
+Total 100%

-Midterms and Final exam: The mid-term and final exam will require you to write short essays on topics discussed in the class.
+Midterms and Final exam: The exams will ask you to write short essays on themes/topics that I will provide or will be a set of questions that will require reflective writing.
 See the schedule for due dates.

-In-class activities: There will be an unspecified number of in-class activities, such as small group discussions answering specified questions or writings.
+In-class activities: There will be unspecified number of in-class activities, such as small group discussions, short writings, think-pair-share.